You are here

 AMMAN — Mohammed Tayseer on Friday was crowned champion of the fourth round of the Speed Test Championship held at the SOFEX Racetrack with

-AMMAN — The fourth round of the Speed Test Championship kicks off on Friday with the participation of 50 drivers including one from Oman at
+AMMAN — The second round of the Speed Test Championship kicks off on Friday with the participation of 37 drivers from Jordan and Palestine a

 Get top stories and blog posts emailed to you each day.